WuYiJhen/hiDIP-Online-Shiny-app/README.md

 Estimation and decomposition of Species、Phylogenetic and Functional Diversity.

-The result of estimate value and graphics are allowed download.
+The result of estimate value and graphics are allowed to download.

 ## Developer